What is Employee Transfer?

 - It is also initiated when there are some clashes between the superior and subordinate or between two workers.

-- To break the monotony of the work, employees are transferred, as the productivity of an employee decreases by doing the same job again and again.
+- To break the monotony of the work, employees are transferred, as the employee productivity of an employee decreases by doing the same job again and again.

 - Female employees commonly request a transfer when they get married, and they have to live with their spouses.